sakuralily11/CultureNet-Autism/README.md

 ## Getting Started

-CultureNet allows for prediction of engagement levels from facial features of autistic children, obtained in the output of ResNet.
+CultureNet allows for prediction of engagement levels from facial features of children with Autism Spectrum Condition, obtained in the output of ResNet.

 ### Installation